 How does my child buy a school dinner?

-School dinners cost £2 per day or £10 per week.
+School dinners cost £2.30 per day or £11.50 per week.
 We operate a ‘cashless – top up card’ system for anyone that pays for their dinner.
-Children can put money onto their card during breaktime or lunchtime.
-Parents/carers can pay money at any time by seeing Ms. Gavens in the general office.
+The account can only be topped up online.
 Please ensure where possible that your child’s lunch card is kept topped up.
-During the first week, children do not need to bring in any money; the balance of any dinners had by children will be paid in the second week.
 Free school meals are automatically processed.

 What if my child loses his lunch card or money?